Candidates of Faith are among the Winners and Losers

-The Conservatives were forecast to win 42 percent of the vote, Labour 40 percent, the Lib Dems 7 percent, UKIP 2 percent and the Greens 2 percent.
+The Conservatives were forecast to win the election with 42 percent of the vote, Labour 40 percent, the Lib Dems 7 percent, UKIP 2 percent and the Greens 2 percent.

 Speaking at her count in Maidenhead, Theresa May said the full picture had yet to emerge, but added: “At this time more than anything else, this country needs a period of stability.